-- We will explore transitioning to an electronic system to provide comprehensive electronic submission and ongoing review of protocols to improve check-and-balance for initial and continuing review of studies.
+- We are exploring a transition to an electronic system to provide comprehensive electronic submission and ongoing review of protocols to improve check-and-balance for initial and continuing review of studies.

 EMS Training and Quality Assurance

-- Increased quality assurance reviews from random sampling of pre-hospital sedation cases to mandatory review of all pre-hospital sedation cases.
-Review of cases will ensure integrity of documentation, quality of clinical care, adherence to clinical guidelines, and identify trends that may lead to additional training and/or process improvement.
+- Increased quality assurance reviews from a random sampling of pre-hospital sedation cases to a mandatory review of all pre-hospital sedation cases.
+Review of cases will ensure the integrity of documentation, quality of clinical care, adherence to clinical guidelines, and identify trends that may lead to additional training and/or process improvement.